bbottema/simple-java-mail/modules/cli-module/DAEMON.md

 `sjm daemon run` is the portable contract.
 It stays in the foreground and handles authenticated stop plus JVM/operating-system shutdown through one drain path.

 The daemon is part of the CLI, not a separate application to install.
 After installing `sjm`, use `sjm send -d ...` to start or reuse it on demand.
-The same applies to `connect` and `validate`.
+The same applies to `connect`, `probe`, and `validate`.
 Use `sjm daemon start` only when you explicitly want to start it before the first command.

 The standalone archive includes one optional, tested Linux convenience at `daemon/systemd/sjm-daemon.service`.
 It is not enabled during installation.
 Windows users do not need a Scheduled Task or Windows Service: on-demand acquisition launches a hidden per-user process.